The Essences

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 A new perfume by Amouage for women and men, released in 2024.
 The scent is spicy-woody.
-The longevity is above-average.
+Projection and longevity are above-average.
 It is being marketed by Sabco Group / Oman Perfumery.

 Pronunciation